Shafi Imam Rumi: Arrest by Pakistan Army and aftermath

 Rumi's cousin was released on 2 September after producing a bus ticket that proved he was not a permanent resident of the house.
 Sharif and Jami were freed two days later, on 4 September, physically battered from torture.
 Despite his injuries, Sharif drove back to their home on Elephant Road.
-They returned with harrowing tales of torture.
+They returned back with tales of torture.

 Rumi, along with Bodi, Jewel, and the others, was never seen again.
 It is widely believed they were among the countless victims executed by the military junta.
 Some sources claim that a number of captured freedom fighters, including Rumi, were executed at midnight on 4 September.
 One of their comrades, Chullu, was imprisoned in Dhaka Central Jail but was later rescued by Sector 2 freedom fighters after Dhaka fell to the Allied Forces on 16 December.

 The mass arrests of 29 August dealt a severe blow to Mukti Bahini's guerrilla operations in Dhaka.
 With many of its key operatives either captured or killed, the movement suffered a temporary setback.
 However, despite reduced supplies from Sector 2 commander Major Khaled Mosharraf—due to escalating frontier conflicts—guerrilla attacks resumed by late September.
 Bombings and strikes on military targets intensified, continuing until Pakistan's eventual surrender in December.

-On 5 September 1971, as Yahya Khan was set to announce a mass amnesty, some urged Rumi's family to submit a mercy petition.
+On 5 September 1971, as the President of Pakistan Yahya Khan was set to announce a mass amnesty, some urged Rumi's family to submit a mercy petition.
 After careful consideration, his parents refused, believing it would dishonor Rumi's ideals and sacrifice.

-Rumi's father, Engineer Sharif Imam, suffered a massive heart attack on 13 December.
+Rumi's father, Sharif Imam, suffered a heart attack on 13 December.
 He was rushed to IPGMR (now Bangladesh Medical University), but due to a blackout caused by the ongoing Indo-Pakistani War, doctors were unable to use the defibrillator.
 He died late that night.